moonburnt/p3dss/README.md

 ## Description:

 **p3dss** is a spritesheet handling library, initially started as part of my WIP game [a2s3](https://github.com/moonburnt/a2s3).
-Since its beginning, I've added quite a few features and detached all parts that made it game-specific, so now its possible to use it in literally any project.
-It also has been relicensed under more permissive license, so now its possible to use it in proprietary projects too.
+While its main focus is to provide a single object to handle all sprites and animations on spritesheet image, it also has some side abilities, such as batch texture cutting.

 ## Development Status: